nosadatech/furima-36784/README.md

 - belongs_to :user
 - has_one    :order
 ### Association (Active Hash)
-- has_many :categories
+- belongs_to :category
-- has_many :conditions
+- belongs_to :condition
-- has_many :delivery_charges
+- belongs_to :delivery_charge
-- has_many :prefectures
+- belongs_to :prefecture
-- has_many :delivery_days
+- belongs_to :delivery_day

 ## orders テーブル